RobFairclough/jokerRank/readme.md

 functions for adding a joke: if author exists attribute joke to author, else create author \
 functions for viewing jokes, by author, score, etc. \
 function for removing a joke \
+voting \
+maybe routing \
-branch for implementing once finished
+branch for implementing